xexefe121/Spotifymcp/README.md

 - Get album information and tracks
 - Access new releases and recommendations
 - Get audiobook information with market-specific content and chapters
+- Note: Audiobook endpoints may require additional authentication or market-specific access
 - Support for both Spotify IDs and URIs
 - Automatic token management with client credentials flow